soto-project/soto/README.md

 ```
 -->
+## Documentation

+Visit the `aws-sdk-swift` [documentation](https://swift-aws.github.io/aws-sdk-swift/index.html) to browse the api reference.
+As there is a one-to-one correspondence with AWS API calls and the aws-sdk-swift API calls, you can also use the official AWS [documentation](https://docs.aws.amazon.com/) for more detailed information about aws-sdk-swift commands.

 ## upgrading from <3.0.x

 The simplest way to upgrade from an existing 1.0 or 2.0 implementation is to call `.wait()` on existing synchronous calls.
 However it is recommend to rewrite your synchronous code to work with the returned future objects.
 It is no longer necessary to use a DispatchQueue.